pnnl/tesp/doc/TESP_DesignDoc.rst

 There will be two JSON metrics output files for TEAgents during a simulation, one for markets and one for controllers, which are structured as shown at the bottom of Figure 15.
-The use of *StartTime* and Metadata is the same as for MATPOWER and GridLAB-D metrics.
+The use of *StartTime* and Metadata is the same as for PYPOWER and GridLAB-D metrics.
 For controllers, the bid price and quantity (kw, not kwh) is recorded for each market clearing interval’s id.
 For auctions, the actual clearing price and type are recorded for each market clearing interval’s id.
 That